Scientific Name

 If you're planting bare-root roses, presoak them in water for at least 24 hours before placing them in the ground.

-Both bare root and potted rose bushes need to be planted about 2 feet (60 cm) deep, with the hole large enough to accommodate the roots.
-Backfill the hole with soil, adding some well-rotted manure in with it and water thoroughly.
+Both bare-root and potted rose bushes need to be planted about 2 feet (60 cm) deep, with the hole large enough to accommodate the roots.
+Backfill the hole with soil, adding some well-rotted manure as you go, and water thoroughly.
 Then mound up additional soil around the base of the plant.
 Note that this is not necessary for actively growing roses.

 Caring for rose bushes is important to their overall health and vigor, especially when it comes to watering.
 Roses require at least an inch (2.5 cm) of water weekly throughout their growing season, beginning in spring or following spring planting.